TAILOR-UoB/new_ways_of_publishing/booksource/introduction/formatting-tools.md

 [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) is one of the main projects of the [Executable Books Project](https://executablebooks.org/en/latest/), together with the other project [MyST Markdown](https://executablebooks.org/en/latest/tools/#tools-myst).
-The Executable Books Project is an international collaboration to build open source tools for publishing computational documents based on the [Jupyter](https://jupyter.org/) ecosystem. `Jupyter Book` can read markdown, MyST Markdown, Jupyter
+The Executable Books Project is an international collaboration to build open-source tools for publishing computational documents based on the [Jupyter](https://jupyter.org/) ecosystem. `Jupyter Book` can read markdown, MyST Markdown, Jupyter